tldr-pages/tldr/pages/common/git-stripspace.md

 # git stripspace

-> Read text (e.g. commit messages, notes, tags, and branch descriptions) from the standard input and clean it into the manner used by Git.
+> Read text (e.g. commit messages, notes, tags, and branch descriptions) from `stdin` and clean it into the manner used by Git.
 > More information: <https://git-scm.com/docs/git-stripspace>.

 - Trim whitespace from a file: